WebCoder49/code-input/docs/_index.md

 [Ace](https://ace.c9.io/) or
 [Monaco](https://microsoft.github.io/monaco-editor/).

-`code-input.js` is also improving and an even more lightweight, flexible and clean major version 3 is being planned.
-Please come and participate with your feedback/ideas [on GitHub](https://github.com/WebCoder49/code-input/issues/190) or [via email to code-input-js+v3@webcoder49.dev](mailto:code-input-js+v3@webcoder49.dev)!

 ## Read Enough?
 **If you don't need web framework integration, get started with the commented tutorials by example on this page, for [Prism.js](#playground-preset-prism), [highlight.js](#playground-preset-hljs), or [another highlighter](#playground-preset-custom).
 If you're using ECMAScript modules or a web framework, start [here](modules-and-frameworks).**

 ## Contribute Bug Reports / Code / Docs {#contributing}

+**An even more lightweight, flexible and clean major version 3 is being planned.
+Please come and participate with your feedback/ideas [on GitHub](https://github.com/WebCoder49/code-input/issues/190) or [via email to code-input-js+v3@webcoder49.dev](mailto:code-input-js+v3@webcoder49.dev)!**

 🎉 code-input.js is collaboratively developed by many people, which is what keeps it going strong.
 Many have reported bugs and suggestions, and [10 people (see them on GitHub)](https://github.com/WebCoder49/code-input/graphs/contributors) have contributed code or documentation directly.
 If you have found a bug, would like to help with the code or documentation, or have additional suggestions, for plugins or core functionality, [please look at GitHub](https://github.com/WebCoder49/code-input/tree/main/CONTRIBUTING.md) or [get in touch via email so I can add it for you](mailto:code-input-js@webcoder49.dev). **Found a security vulnerability?
 [Please use this email address](mailto:security@webcoder49.dev), after reading ([this page with an encryption key](https://oliver.geer.im/#email)).**